tryton/tryton/trytond/doc/ref/tests.rst

 .. class:: RouteTestCase()

-   A subclass of `unittest.TestCase`_ to test Tryton routes.
+   A subclass of :class:`TestCase` to test Tryton routes.

    It creates a temporary database with the module activated in setUpClass_ and drops it in the tearDownClass_ method.